MRLintern/Music_Data_Warehouse/README.md

 The data on S3 contains song and log information from a music store.
 This solution enables music stores to easily process loads of information efficiently.

 ## Purpose of this project
 This projects processes data from different sources (in this case multiple S3 buckets) in a way that it can be analyzed easily and efficiently.
-The startup Sparkify thus enjoys the eased analysis of the run-time data of their application.

 ## Project instructions
 1. Setup a redshift cluster on AWS and insert the connection details in `dwh.cfg`.